Supporting you, every step of the way

 Things you should know

-• 1 Avanteos Investments Limited ABN 20 096 259 979, AFSL 245531 (AIL) is the Trustee of Essential Super ABN 56 601 925 435 and the issuer of interests in Essential Super.
+• ¹ Avanteos Investments Limited ABN 20 096 259 979, AFSL 245531 (referred to as Colonial First State or CFS) is the Trustee of Essential Super ABN 56 601 925 435 and the issuer of interests in Essential Super.
 Essential Super is distributed by the Commonwealth Bank of Australia ABN 48 123 123 124, AFSL 234945 (the Bank).
-Colonial First State (CFS) is Superannuation and Investments HoldCo Pty Limited ABN 64 644 660 882 (HoldCo) and its subsidiaries which include AIL.
-The Bank holds an interest in CFS through its significant minority interest in HoldCo.
+The CFS Group consists of Superannuation and Investments HoldCo Pty Limited ABN 64 644 660 882 (HoldCo) and its subsidiaries, which includes CFS.
+The Bank holds an interest in the CFS Group through its significant minority interest in HoldCo.

 General Insurance such as Home Insurance and Car Insurance are provided and issued by Hollard Insurance Partners Limited ABN 96 067 524 216, AFSL 235030 (Hollard) and distributed by the Commonwealth Bank of Australia ABN 48 123 123 124, AFSL 234945 (CBA).
 Hollard is not part of the CBA Group.
 CBA and its related entities do not sell, issue or guarantee the obligations or performance of Hollard or the products Hollard offers and these insurance products do not represent a deposit with or liability of either CBA or any of its related bodies corporate.